 How much dietary fiber do you need?

 The National Cancer Institute recommends 20 to 30 grams of dietary fiber per day with an upper limit of 35 grams.
-The % Daily Value for dietary fiber on the nutrition label is based on 12 1/2 grams of dietary fiber per 1,000 calories or 25 grams of fiber for a 2,000 calorie diet.
+The percent Daily Value for dietary fiber on the nutrition label is based on 12 1/2 grams of dietary fiber per 1,000 calories or 25 grams of fiber for a 2,000 calorie diet.

 Send to friend